Dear readers of ADxS.org, please forgive the disruption.

 1.1.
 What is comorbidity

-Comorbidity refers to mental disorders that coexist (conditionally independently) and typically often occur together.
+Comorbidity refers to mental disorders that coexist (sometimes independently of each other) and typically occur together.

-Comorbid disorders are characterized by the fact that their joint occurrence is supercoincidental.
-It follows that the respective disorders must have at least partial common causes or must be mutually (co-)caused.
-This opens a view on the possible causes of ADHD.
+Comorbid disorders are characterized by the fact that their joint occurrence is coincidental.
+It follows that the respective disorders have at least partially common causes or must be (co-)causes of each other.
+This opens up a view of the possible causes of ADHD.

 Mental disorders are very common.
 Experts estimate a lifetime prevalence of up to 66% for mental disorders.
-This means that 2/3 of all people suffer from a mental disorder at some point in their lives, with many merely going undetected because those affected do not seek treatment.1
+This means that 2/3 of all people suffer from a mental disorder at some point in their lives, with many not being detected simply because those affected do not seek treatment.1

-Many of the disorders listed as comorbidities under 2. for children and under 3. for adults arise in the same way as ADHD
+Many of the disorders listed under 2. for children and 3. for adults as comorbidities develop in the same way as ADHD

-• Due to an interaction of genes + environment (frequent)
+• Through a combination of genes + environment (frequent)

 ADHD is often accompanied by comorbid disorders.
-Which disorder should be treated first is likely to be determined by the degree of distress.
+Which disorder should be treated first should be decided on the basis of the degree of stress.

-See ⇒ for more information Treatment prioritization for comorbidities In the article ADHD treatment guide in the chapter Treatment and therapy.
+For more information, see Treatment prioritization for comorbidities In the article ADHD treatment guidelines in the chapter Treatment and therapy.

-Children with ADHD are 60-100% likely to suffer from at least one psychopathological comorbidity (e.g., tic disorder, depression, social behavior disorder, and others).23
+Children with ADHD are 60-100% likely to suffer from at least one psychopathological comorbidity (e.g. tic disorder, depression, social behavior disorder, etc.).23

-An average of 1.4 comorbidities were found in n = 174 ADHD-affected adults studied 4
+An average of 1.4 comorbidities were found in n = 174 adults with ADHD who were examined 4

 1.3.
 Literature